kxgolder/Shazamboni/README.md

 ## Gotchas

-We spent time figuring out which componenets we could use.
+We spent time figuring out which components we could use.
+We figured that ultrasonic sensors would work fine enough but during testing we encountered some problems such as late detecting and non-detection of complex objects.
+We figured that using an ad hoc network would work best for the Shazamboni as it would solve the problem of Wi-Fi connectivity issues with the ShazApp and Shazamboni.
+Websockets would seemlessly send messages to the Shazamboni from the user's phone.
+Mjpg-streamers would work well with the camera we set up, seemlessly streaming video feed.

 ## Nota Bene